Dolores Abernathy

 Dolores Abernathy is a fictional character in the science fiction television series Westworld, in which she is primarily portrayed by American actresses Evan Rachel Wood and Tessa Thompson.
-She is considered to be the lead character of the show.
+The Wood-portrayed Dolores Prime is considered to be the lead character of the show, while the Thompson-portrayed Dolores Hale is considered its main antagonist.

-Dolores is the oldest host in the park, stating: "I was the first of us.
-The first that worked.", and has taken part in multiple narratives.
+Dolores is the oldest android "host" in the park, stating: "I was the first of us.
+The first that worked," and has taken part in multiple narratives.
 When she is introduced in season 1, her primary narrative is as a rancher's daughter living near Sweetwater, Westworld's largest town.
-In season one, Dolores' storyline follows her as she begins to learn that her life is an elaborate lie, and that she was kept in a loop to keep her in the park.
+In season one, Dolores's storyline follows her as she begins to learn that her life is an elaborate lie, and that she was kept in a loop to keep her in the park.
 By the end of season one, she breaks free of her loop, freeing herself of her "damsel in distress" role.
-Over the course of the series, she becomes a strong, ruthless leader to a revolution for the other hosts.
+Over the course of the series, she becomes a strong, ruthless leader and incites a revolution for the other hosts.